-These audited financial statements have been prepared in compliance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS").
+These unaudited interim financial statements have been prepared in compliance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards) and in accordance with IAS34, Interim Financial Reporting.
+The Funds' auditor has not performed a review of the interim financial statements.

-3. Summary of Significant Accounting Policies
+3. Summary of Material Accounting Policies

-The significant accounting policies are as follows:
+The material accounting policies are as follows:

-a) Significant judgments and assumptions
+a) Material judgments and assumptions

 The preparation of financial statements requires the Manager to use judgment in applying its accounting policies and make estimates and assumptions that affect the reported amounts of assets, liabilities, income and expenses during the reporting periods and complementary information.
-The most significant estimates and judgments include the fair value of financial instruments, the classification and measurement of investments and application of the fair value option.
+The most material estimates and judgments include the fair value of financial instruments, the classification and measurement of investments and application of the fair value option.